 The History of Greystone Steakhouse

-We have been proudly standing since 1999, there was also an age before Greystone that holds just as much value and history as we do today.
+We have been proudly serving the Gaslamp Quarter since 1999.
+There was also an age before Greystone that holds just as much value and history as we do today.

-This Florentine-Italianate architectural style building was originally a two-story brick building constructed in 1874.
-Thirteen years later, in 1887, two more stories were added.
-Upon the completion of the upper levels, the Public Library moved-in and occupied the third floor.
-In 1891, the City of San Diego purchased the building from Ralph Granger and the City of San Diego Government offices were moved into the building.
+This Florentine-Italianate architectural style building was originally a two-story brick building constructed in 1874 by Ralph Granger.
+Thirteen years later, two more stories were added.
+Upon the completion of the upper levels in 1887, the Public Library moved-in and occupied the third floor.
+In 1891, the City of San Diego purchased the building and the City of San Diego Government offices were moved into the building.

-Today, The Old City Hall is owned privately and is used as a mixed-occupancy; restaurant/bar on the first floor, retail on second floor, and live/work loft units on the third and fourth floors.
-In 1995, this unreinforced masonry (URM) building underwent major structural renovation and was completely retrofitted according to the seismic regulations of the then applicable building code and the City of San Diego URM Ordinance.
-The building was restored as part of the Gaslamp Quarter preservation and is now a restaurant.
+Today, what was the old City Hall is occupied by Greystone on the first floor, retail on second floor, and live/work loft units on the third and fourth floors.
+In 1995, The building was restored as part of the Gaslamp Quarter preservation and is now one of San Diego’s highest rated restaurants.

 “Greystone Steakhouse is the pinnacle of a Legacy, originating from the grapes that inspired our creation, ambition and aptitude to survive and grow every season such as the Greystone Vineyards located in Napa Valley.”